 Now is the time you need to decide on which rudder control method you are going to use.
-Unless you are installing a heavy motor, we recommend that you use the pull-pull system to keep the weight out of the tail.
+Unless you are installing a very heavy motor, we recommend that you use the pull-pull system to keep the weight out of the tail.
 To help you decide you can install the wing, cowl and canopy.
-Mark the C.G. location on the wing (shown on page 18).
-Then, place the plane on a C.G. stand and position the flight battery in the middle of the battery tray.
+Mark the CG location on the wing (shown on page 17).
+Then, place the plane on a CG stand and position the flight battery in the middle of the battery tray.
 If the plane is slightly tail heavy, we recommend that the rudder pull-pull system be installed.
 If the plane is nose heavy, the rudder servo can be installed in the tail.
+There are extra servo openings located in the tail for this purpose.
+We will not go into detail on installing the servo in the tail.
+Follow the same procedure used for installing the elevator servo.